Distributional Random Forests: Heterogeneity Adjustment and Multivariate Distributional Regression: Applications and Numerical Experiments

 We first investigate the performance for the classical problem of univariate quantile estimation on simulated data.
 We consider the following three data generating mechanisms with $p=40, n=2000$ and $\bold{X}_i \iid U(-1,1)^p$: \begin{itemize} \item Scenario 1: $Y \sim N(0.8\cdot \1(X_1 > 0), 1)$ (mean shift based on $X_1$) \item Scenario 2: $Y \sim N(0, (1+\1(X_1>0))^2)$ (variance shift based on $X_1$) \item Scenario 3: $Y \sim \1(X_1\leq 0) \cdot N(1, 1) + \1(X_1 > 0) \cdot \text{Exp}(1)$ (distribution shift based on $X_1$, constant mean and variance) \end{itemize} The first two scenarios correspond exactly to the examples given in \citet{athey2019generalized}.

 In Figure \ref{fig: univariate} we can see the corresponding estimates of the conditional quantiles for DRF, Quantile Regression Forest (QRF) \citep{meinshausen2006quantile}, which uses the same forest construction with CART splitting criterion as the original Random Forest \citep{breiman2001random} but estimates the quantiles from the induced weighting function, Generalized Random Forests (GRF) \citep{athey2019generalized} with a splitting criterion specifically designed for quantile estimation and Transformation Forests (TRF) \citep{hothorn2017transformation}.
 We see that DRF is performing very well even compared to methods that are specifically tailored to quantile estimation.
-For more detailed analysis and some additional examples, such as the univariate mean regression, we refer the reader to Appendix \ref{appendix: additional examples}.

 The multivariate setting is however more interesting, as one can use DRF to compute much more interesting statistical functionals $\tau(\bold{x})$.
-We illustrate this in Figure \ref{fig: functionals} for the the air quality data set, described in Section \ref{sec: weighting function}.
+We illustrate this in Figure \ref{fig: functionals} for the air quality data set, described in Section \ref{sec: weighting function}.
 The left plot shows one value of the estimated multivariate CDF, specifically the estimated probability of the event that the air quality index (AQI) is at most $50$ at a given test site.
 This corresponds to the "Good" category and means that the amount of every air pollutant is below a certain threshold determined by the EPA.
 Such probability estimates can be easily obtained by summing the weights of the training points belonging to the event of interest.
+For both plots in Figures \ref{air_data} and \ref{fig: functionals}, we train the single DRF with the same set of predictor variables and take the three pollutants O$_3$, SO$_2$ and PM$2.5$ as the responses.
+In this way we still have training data from many different sites.

 In order to investigate the accuracy of the conditional CDF obtained by DRF, we compare the estimated probabilities with estimates of the standard univariate classification forest \citep{breiman2001random} with the response $\1(\text{AQI} \leq 50)$.
 In the left plot of Figure \ref{comparison}, we can see that the DRF estimates of the $\P(\text{AQI} \leq 50 \mid {\mathbf{X}=\mathbf{x}})$ (also visualized in Figure \ref{fig: functionals}) are quite similar to the estimates of the classification forest predicting the outcome $\1(\text{AQI} \leq 50)$.
 Furthermore, the cross-entropy loss evaluated on the held-out measurements equals $0.4671$ and $0.4663$ respectively, showing almost no loss of precision.
 In general, estimating the simple functionals from the weights provided by DRF comes usually at a small to no loss compared to the classical methods specifically designed for this task.